Jerome-Silabs/gridfinity-silabs/README.md

 ## Getting Started

-**Gridfinity Extended** is a set of OpenSCAD scripts for generating gridfinity related 3d models.
+**Gridfinity Silabs board supports** is a set of OpenSCAD scripts for generating gridfinity related 3d models.

 ### Running locally